Showing posts with label Tirupattur District. Show all posts

 15.கல்

-As per the inscription Idakatharaiyan’s brother Idakatharaiyattiyan of Melaya Sandhai had given this Thoonguthalai.
-Inmemory of him this Hero stone was erected by Perungannan.
+As per the inscription, Idakatharaiyan’s brother Idakatharaiyattiyan of Melaya Sandhai had given this Thoonguthalai.
+In memory of him, this Hero stone was erected by Perungannan.

 LOCAL LEGEND: